Governance/rtgov/samples/jbossas/slamonitor/readme.txt

 communications and report them to the BAM infrastructure.

-An example Event Processor Network (EPN) has been defined to check the response time of the service and report issues to an active collection.
+An example Event Processor Network (EPN) has been defined to check the response time of the service and report issues to an active collection, which accumulates the results and can be used to provide active updates to any interested listeners.

-NOTE: The active collection phase has not currently been implemented, so instead when an SLA violation is detected, the fact will be reported as a SEVERE log message to the console.

 Deploying the example